Mathematical Foundations of Distributionally Robust Multistage Optimization: Composite distributionally robust functionals

 with conditional measures

 on the nodes $\xi_{[t-1]}$.
 The risk measure~\eqref{nest-2b} is the risk measure defined in~\eqref{int-recnest-1}--\eqref{nest-2a} above with transitions specified in~\eqref{eq:17}.

-Based on \citet[Proposition~4.26]{PflugPichlerBuch} we have the following result which allows comparing the risk measure with the simple expectation with respect to the reference probability measure. \begin{proposition} It holds that provided that the objective~$Z$ is Lipschitz with
+Based on \cite[Proposition~4.26]{PflugPichlerBuch} we have the following result which allows comparing the risk measure with the simple expectation with respect to the reference probability measure. \begin{proposition} It holds that for every $Q$ with conditional marginals in $\mathcal M_t^{\xi_{[t-1]}}$, $t=1,\dots,T$ and provided that the objective~$Z$ is Lipschitz with

-\end{proposition} A notable situation arises for the stagewise independent measure $P=P_1\times\dots\times P_T$ in the rectangular case. \begin{cor} Suppose that
+\end{proposition} A notable situation arises for the stagewise independent measure $P=P_1\times\dots\times P_T$ in the rectangular case.